Recipe for Foxtail Millet Salad

 - How to cook foxtail millet: Pressure cook the drained millet with 1 cup water, 1 tsp cooking oil and 1/2 tsp salt for two whistles.
 Turn off the flame.
 Remove once cooker is cooled and spread on a plate to cool.

-- Serve chilled or at room temperature.
+- Serve immediately, chilled or at room temperature.